Choose Wisely and Enjoy the Benefits Sheets Have to Offer!

 While some quilters have always used sheets for backing, others were taught that sheets are big no-nos.
 With the right sheets, you’ll have backings that wear well, you can skip piecing backs and save a good amount of money in the process (an inexpensive flat king sized sheet can back more than one quilt!).
 Plus, sheets come in many lovely colors and patterns.

 What constitutes the “right” sheets?
-Stick to those with low thread counts (200 or under if possible).
-Quilts with higher thread counts can be difficult to sew through and machine needles may cut threads rather than stitch between them.
+Stick to those with low thread counts (200 or under if possible), which are usually quite inexpensive.
+Sheets with higher thread counts can be difficult to sew through and machine needles may cut threads rather than stitch between them.
 That may be why sheets are often looked upon with disfavor.

 Note: If you use a longarmer, check with them before selecting a sheet for the backing for your quilt.
 Many will not work with sheets.